-Just think about that a moment.
-Halloween is more dangerous when it falls on a Saturday.
-More people off of work.
-More people will party and drink and much more!
+Halloween Is More Dangerous on a Saturday – Just think about that a moment.
+More people are off of work.
+Not to mention more people will party and drink and much more!

 Halloween Is More Dangerous on a Saturday